SynergyKit/synergykit-sdk-ios/README.md

 <h3 id="add-platform-to-user">Add platform to user</h3>

-<p>Platforms are useful for pairing individual mobile devices or web applications to the user via registration ID.
-After assignment platform to the user you will be able to send push notifications to the device or application.</p>
+<p>Platforms are useful for pairing individual mobile devices or web applications with a user via registration ID.
+Once a platform is assigned to a user, you are able to send push notifications to the device or application.</p>

-<p><strong>Before you start working</strong> with platforms of user is needed to login first.
+<p>You can work with userâ€™s platforms after a user has logged in.
 After successful login SDK receives sessionToken for authentication of user.
 Token is held by the SDK and is automatically inserted into the Headers.</p>

 <table>
 <thead>